 (414) 288-5904 FAX(414) 288-6709

 Hospitality Helps provides information on food, nearby lodging and special needs for visitors to Special Collections and Archives.
-Plan a Visit to Marquette University provides general information on travel, parking and lodging for visitors to Marquette University whereas Visit Milwaukee provides extensive information about the city.
+Visit Marquette University provides general information on travel, parking and lodging for visitors to Marquette University whereas Visit Milwaukee provides extensive information about the city.
 In 2007, USA Weekend rated Milwaukee as one of the top 10 best U.S. places to savor local flavor.